 Research Directions on Deep Reinforcement Learning

-As deep learning requires a lot of data to efficiently learn many parameters, this constraint also applies to deep RL.
-However, in some domains, it is difficult and costly to generate such data.
-This series of work improved data efficiency of deep RL algorithms by:
+Deep learning requires a lot of data to efficiently learn many parameters, however, in many domains, it is difficult and costly to generate such transitions in deep reinforcement learning.
+This series of work improved data efficiency (i.e. extracting the maximum of information from the gathered transitions) of deep RL algorithms by:

 - proposing and analyzing another type of update for actor-critic architecture [Zimmer and Weng, 2019a,b], [Zimmer et al., 2016a,b,c].